telemaxx/Garmin-Connect-Export/README.md

   --debug               print extended progress and debugging messages

-  --delete              file typesto delete from archivr directory.
+  --delete              file types to delete from archive directory.
 This
                         is performed before the --archive operation.
                         -- delete .json .csv would delete all files with the extention of .json or .csv